-CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach this office on or before November 7, 2019, the closing date of the comment period.
+CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach this office on or before October 25, 2024, the closing date of the comment period.
 Extensions of the comment period may be granted for valid reasons provided a written request is received by the closing date.
 If no comments are received by that date, it will be considered that there are no objections.
-Comments and requests for additional information should be submitted to Mr. Chandler Peter, Regulatory Branch, CESWF-DE-R, U.S. Army Corps of Engineers, P.O.
-Box 17300, Fort Worth, Texas 76102.
-You may visit the Regulatory Branch in Room 3A37 of the Federal Building at 819 Taylor Street in Fort Worth during regular business hours, Monday through Friday.
-Telephone inquiries may be directed to Mr. Peter at (817) 886-1736.
+Comments and requests for additional information should be submitted to Mr. Joseph L. Shelnutt, Regulatory Division, CESWF-DE-R, U.S. Army Corps of Engineers, P.O.
+Box 17300, Fort Worth, Texas 76102 or by email at Joseph.I.Shelnutt@usace.army.mil.
+You may visit the Regulatory Division in Room 3A37 of the Federal Building at 819 Taylor Street in Fort Worth during regular business hours, Tuesday through Wednesday.
+Telephone inquiries may be directed to Mr. Shelnutt at (817) 886-1738.